-Other des following: ignated, independent third party entities authorized to sign the certification may include the 1 The Chairperson of the Governing Board of the CoC, so long as the board is not also the governing body for the lead agency entity submitting the grant proposal.
-2 The Chairperson of a designated third party grant review committee established by the CoC membership, with written authorization to sign and verify the scoring criteria materials for the lead agency's grant proposal.
-3 The Chairperson of the Governing Board of the CoC (if this is also the governing body for the lead agency), with action taken through a formal vote by the full membership for the CoC at a publicly noticed meeting, and documented to certify the grant proposal to be submitted by the lead agency.
+Other designated, independent third party entities authorized to sign the certification may include the following:

+- 1. The Chairperson of the Governing Board of the CoC, so long as the board is not also the governing body for the lead agency entity submitting the grant proposal. - 2.
+The Chairperson of a designated third party grant review committee established by the CoC membership, with written authorization to sign and verify the scoring criteria materials for the lead agency's grant proposal. - 3.
+The Chairperson of the Governing Board of the CoC (if this is also the governing body for the lead agency), with action taken through a formal vote by the full membership for the CoC at a publicly noticed meeting, and documented to certify the grant proposal to be submitted by the lead agency.
 This action must be documented with the written minutes of the meeting and the vote.

-Data Qual ity & Data Measures ant,, collects data on clients assisted in the S; and the data quality meets or exceeds the standards prescribed by HUD. aber of Homeless Service Providers in the CoC area [excluding victim or legal services as permitted in 24 CFR 576.107(a)(3)] aber of Homeless Service Providers participating in HMIS [excluding victim or legal services as permitted in 24 CFR 576.107(a)(3)] ber of Homeless Service Providers that Meet or Exceed HUD data standards reach (all funding streams) - Based on CoC HMIS data during FY17-18 (July 1, 2017 - June 30, applicant achieved the following outcomes in the CoC: se b) Fo he or Street Outreach clients assisted,% of clients who received emergency health rvices on an outpatient basis by licensed medical professionals. or Street Outreach clients assisted,% of clients who received emergency mental ealth services on an outpatient basis by licensed professionals. or Street Outreach clients assisted,% of clients who were sheltered as a result of ferral from the street outreach to a community housing provider.
+Data Quality & Data Measures

+The applicant, , collects data on clients assisted in the CoC's HMIS; and the data quality meets or exceeds the standards prescribed by HUD.

+Total Number of Homeless Service Providers in the CoC area [excluding victim or legal services providers, as permitted in 24 CFR 576.107(a)(3)]

+Total Number of Homeless Service Providers participating in HMIS [excluding victim or legal services providers, as permitted in 24 CFR 576.107(a)(3)]

+Total Number of Homeless Service Providers that Meet or Exceed HUD data standards

+Street Outreach (all funding streams) - Based on CoC HMIS data during FY17-18 (July 1, 2017 - June 30, 2018), the applicant achieved the following outcomes in the CoC:

+- a) For Street Outreach clients assisted, % of clients who received emergency health services on an outpatient basis by licensed medical professionals. - b) For Street Outreach clients assisted, % of clients who received emergency mental health services on an outpatient basis by licensed professionals. - c) For Street Outreach clients assisted, % of clients who were sheltered as a result of referral from the street outreach to a community housing provider.